Differential graded algebras for trivalent plane graphs and their representations: The coefficient ring

 \subsection{Transition maps}

-As discussed in the commutative setting, in order to define the Casals--Murphy dg-algebra, it sufficed to perform the following steps: \begin{itemize} \item define the tilde-version $(\wt{\scr{A}},\wt{\partial}^{\scr{A}})$ \item plug the tilde-version into Lemma \ref{lem:induced_morphisms} by using the maps $\pi_T$ to obtain the dg-algebras $(\scr{A}_T,\partial_T^{\scr{A}})$ \item verify that the various versions with respect to different trees $T$ are naturally identified together \end{itemize} The first two steps hold over in exactly the same manner, with no changes in the non-commutative setting.
-It is the last step which we wish to discuss.
-In the commutative setting, this corresponded to a collection of isomorphisms
+In order to define the Casals--Murphy dg-algebra, it sufficed to perform the following steps: \begin{itemize} \item define the tilde-version $(\wt{\scr{A}},\wt{\partial}^{\scr{A}})$ \item plug the tilde-version into Lemma \ref{lem:induced_morphisms} by using the maps $\pi_T$ and $i_T$ to obtain the dg-algebras $(\scr{A}_T,\partial_T^{\scr{A}})$ \item verify that the various versions with respect to different trees $T$ are naturally identified together \end{itemize} The first two steps hold over in exactly the same manner, with no changes in the non-commutative setting.
+It is the last step which we have not yet discussed.
+We will work with the (only slightly more difficult) non-commutative setting since the strategies are essentially the same; see Remark \ref{rmk:transition_commutative} below for a discussion of the commutative case.

-satisfying functoriality properties such that the induced graded algebra morphisms on $\wt{\scr{A}}$ were dg-isomorphisms with respect to $\wt{\partial}^{\scr{A}}$, and which were geometric in the sense that they fit into the commutative diagram: